 - Kindle: If your travel reading habit requires a more voluminous library than your backpack can comfortably handle, the Kindle Paperwhite is my e-reader of choice.
 Not only is it lightweight, but its battery life is superb and its screen is easier to read than backlit tablets.

 - Camera: If you want to push your travel photography beyond the creative boundaries of your smartphone camera, I’d recommend picking up a DSLR or mirrorless camera for your trip.
 My personal recommendations are the Nikon D7200 or the Fujifilm X100F for something a little more compact.

 Virtual Private Network

-Whenever you connect to the Internet, whether you’re on public WiFi or with your own device on a private 4G WiFi Router Rental, you need to realize that your personal data could be vulnerable.
+Whenever you connect to the Internet, whether you’re on public WiFi or with your own device on a private 4G WiFi Router, you need to realize that your personal data could be vulnerable.
 That’s where connecting through a reliable virtual private network (VPN) comes in handy.

-Even though Internet in Hong Kong doesn’t face the same restrictions as mainland China, if you want to safeguard your data against prying eyes, you should be using a rock-solid travel VPN.
+Even though the Internet in Hong Kong doesn’t face the same restrictions as in mainland China, if you want to safeguard your data against prying eyes, you should be using a rock-solid travel VPN.

 For travellers in Hong Kong (or anywhere else), I’d recommend NordVPN.